The Bachelor (American TV series) season 26: Bachelor in Paradise

 Eliza Isichei, Ency Abedin, Genevieve Parisi, Hailey Malles, Hunter Haag, Jill Chin, Kate Gallivan, Kira Mengistu, Lyndsey Windham, Mara Agreat, Salley Carson, Sarah Hamrick, Serene Russell, Shanae Ankney, Sierra Jackson, and Teddi Wright returned for season 8 of Bachelor in Paradise.
-Haag, Malles, and Mengistu were eliminated in week 1.
-Wright, Jackson, and Carson quit in week 2.
-Mengistu returned in week 2 and left in a relationship with Romeo Alexander later that day.
-Chin and Hamrick quit during week 3, the latter had to leave due to the death of a family member.
-Abedin, Windham, and Agrait quit in week 5.
-Isichei and Gallivan split from Rodney Mathews and Logan Palmer, respectively, in week 5.
-Ankney and Parisi split from Joey Young and Aaron Clancy, respectively, in week 6.
-Russell got engaged to Brandon Jones in week 6.
+Hunter, Hailey, and Kira were eliminated in week 1.
+Teddi, Sierra, and Salley quit in week 2.
+Kira returned in week 2 and left in a relationship with Romeo Alexander later that day.
+Jill and Sarah quit in week 3, the latter had to leave due to the death of a family member.
+Ency, Lyndsey, and Mara quit in week 5.
+Eliza and Kate split from Rodney Mathews and Logan Palmer, respectively, in week 5.
+Shanae and Genevieve split from Joey Young and Aaron Clancy, respectively, in week 6.
+Serene got engaged to Brandon Jones in week 6.